-- New style of assessments offer students a chance to demonstrate their achievement as creators of scientific research reports. - The assessment of Science for the purposes of the Junior Cycle Profile of Achievement (JCPA) will comprise two Classroom-Based Assessments (CBAs) and a final assessment. - CBA 1: the Extended Experimental Investigation (EEI), will take place in second year. - CBA 2: Science in Society Investigation (SSI), will take place in third year and will have a written Assessment Task, which will be corrected along with the final assessment, by the State Examinations Commission. - The Assessment Task is 10% of the final exam. - The final exam will be one examination paper at common level, set by the State Examinations Commission (SEC).
-The examination will be no longer than two hours in duration and will take place at the end of third year.
+- New style of assessments offer students a chance to demonstrate their achievement as creators of scientific research reports. - The assessment of Science for the purposes of the Junior Cycle Profile of Achievement (JCPA) will comprise two Classroom-Based Assessments (CBAs) and a final assessment. - CBA 1: the Extended Experimental Investigation (EEI), will take place in Second Year. - CBA 2: Science in Society Investigation (SSI), will take place in Third Year and will have a written Assessment Task, which will be corrected along with the final assessment, by the State Examinations Commission. - The Assessment Task is 10% of the final exam. - The final exam will be one examination paper at common level, set by the State Examinations Commission (SEC).
+The examination will be two hours in duration and will take place at the end of Third Year.